UAWeiguoJiang/alien_invasion_project/README.md

 # alien_invasion_project
- an alien invasion game created via Pygame
+ An alien invasion game created via Python3 and runs on Pygame.